Optimization-Guided Diffusion for Interactive Scene Generation: Implementation Details

-OMEGA integrates its optimization-guided refinement with a two-phase noise schedule that allocates reverse-diffusion steps according to their functional roles in scene generation.
-Rather than applying a uniform denoising strategy over the entire prediction horizon, the schedule separates global trajectory organization from frame-level interaction adaptation, thereby improving both macroscopic coherence and local responsiveness.
-The complete two-phase denoising procedure is outlined in Algorithm~\ref{alg:omega_two_phase}.
+OMEGA integrates its optimization-guided refinement with a two-phase denoising schedule that aligns guidance objectives with different stages of scene formation.
+Rather than applying a uniform denoising strategy across the entire horizon, the schedule separates macro-level motion layout formation from fine-grained interaction refinement.
+This phase-aligned design improves both global motion plausibility and local interaction responsiveness.
+The complete two-phase procedure is summarized in Algorithm~\ref{alg:omega_two_phase}.